 Mission First is happy to announce that Shannon Scott and Russell Johnson have joined its board.

-Shannon Scott is the Chief Financial Officer for The Community Foundation for the National Capital Region.
+Shannon Scott is the Chief Financial Officer for Greater Washington Community Foundation.
 She has spent the majority of her career in the non-profit arena and has more than 25 years of experience in public accounting, financial services and social services.

 Ms. Scott also served six years as treasurer and volunteer photographer for Miriam’s Kitchen, a Washington DC nonprofit serving the area’s homeless population.